spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/README.md

-# Multivariate Bayesian spatio-temporal P-spline models to analyse crimes against women
+# Multivariate Bayesian spatio-temporal P-spline models to analyze crimes against women
 This repository contains the R code to fit the models described in the paper entitled _"Multivariate Bayesian spatio-temporal P-spline models to analyse crimes against women"_ (Vicente et al., 2021).